 Roger R. Dmochowski MD, MMHC, FACSProfessor, Department of Urologic Surgery, Professor of Surgery, Professor of Gynecology, Vanderbilt University, Nashville, Tennessee; Clinical Assistant Professor of Surgery, Uniformed Services University of the Health Sciences, Bethesda, Maryland

 Dr. Roger R. Dmochowski is Professor in the Department of Urology at Vanderbilt University in Nashville.
 He also is a Professor of Gynecology and A Professor of Surgery at that institution.
-He is Director of the Section of Female Pelvic Medicine and Supervisor of the Fellowship in Pelvic Medicine at Vanderbilt.
+He is the immediate past Director of the Section of Female Pelvic Medicine and Supervisor of the Fellowship in Pelvic Medicine at Vanderbilt.
 He is also Clinical Assistant Professor in Surgery at the Uniformed Services University of the Health Sciences in Bethesda, Maryland.

 Dr. Dmochowski is Vice Chair, Section of Surgical Sciences, Vanderbilt University Medical Center; Executive Director of Risk Prevention for Vanderbilt Health System; Associate Chief of Staff and Medical Director of Risk Management at Vanderbilt University Hospital.